NLeSC/dask-cassandra-loader/docs/tutorial.rst

     cqlsh -e "create keyspace tutorial with replication = {'class': 'SimpleStrategy', 'replication_factor': 1};"

 Once the keyspace is created the user needs to create a table and load it.
-To do that the user needs to run the `.cql` file under the `dask-cassandra-loader/docs` directory as follow:
+To do that the user needs to run the **.cql** file under the **dask-cassandra-loader/docs** directory as follow:

 .. code-block:: bash

     cqlsh --keyspace=tutorial -f tutorial.cql

-Once the table is loaded, the user will have a table called `tab1` with the following schema:
+Once the table is loaded, the user will have a table called **tab1** with the following schema:
-`create table tab1(id int, year int, month int, day int, timest timestamp, lat float, lon float, PRIMARY KEY((id, year, month)));`
+**create table tab1(id int, year int, month int, day int, timest timestamp, lat float, lon float, PRIMARY KEY((id, year, month)));**
 The loaded data has two partitions due two distinct months.

 Dask cassandra loader
 =====================

-The first step to load a table from Cassandra into a Dask data-frame is to create `Loader`.
+The first step to load a table from Cassandra into a Dask data-frame is to create :class:`dask_cassandra_loader.loader.Loader`.
 To do that the user should do the following:

 .. code-block:: python